 Field ants get their name from being so common outdoors, especially in fields.
 The genus contains about one-sixth of our entire ant fauna.
 Some species are commonly called “thatching ants” because of their habit of constructing a mound or thatch of plant material, often grass.
 Field ants are found throughout the United States.

 APPEARANCE AND BEHAVIOR

-Field ant workers measure about 1/4 inch long and may be brown, black, reddish or a combination of these colors.
+Field ant workers measure about 1/4" long and may be brown, black, reddish or a combination of these colors.
 The thorax profile is not evenly rounded on upper side and has a distinct notch halfway or so along the top surface.
-Although no they don’t have stingers, these ants will bite and spray pungent-smelling formic acid onto provokers.
+Although they don’t have stingers, these ants will bite and spray pungent-smelling formic acid onto provokers.

 PROFESSIONAL PEST CONTROL

 A Plunkett’s technician will apply a perimeter treatment with a residual insecticide to discourage structural entrance by field ants.
 Spot treatments using residual or bait insecticides will be made to obvious mound nests located in the ground.